- Home

 The administration interface is responsive and user-friendly: you can add, edit, or delete redirect rules without reloading the page – saving time and avoiding problems.

-1. Install and activate Redirection Manager on your WordPress backend — make certain that WPGraphQL is installed and active, on the grounds that GraphQL integration relies on it.
+- Install and activate Redirection Manager on your WordPress backend, make certain that WPGraphQL is installed and active, on the grounds that GraphQL integration relies on it.

-2. Navigate to the plugin’s admin panel.
-For a redirect: provide the antique URL (or route), the brand new URL (or indicate a 404 closure), and set the redirect kind (301).
+- Navigate to the plugin’s admin panel.
+For a redirect: provide the old URL (or path), the new URL (or indicate a 404 closure), and set the redirect type (301).

-4. For traditional WordPress websites: while a person (or bot) visits the antique URL, Redirection Manager triggers the redirect or closure, ensuring accurate conduct.
+- For traditional WordPress sites: when a user (or bot) visits the old URL, Redirection Manager triggers the redirect or closure, ensuring correct behavior.

-5. For headless frontends (Next.js, Nuxt.js, and many others): the frontend can query redirect regulations through GraphQL and implement the redirect common sense (server-side or patron-aspect), ensuring smooth routing without damaged hyperlinks.
+- For headless frontends (Next.js, Nuxt.js, and many others): the frontend can query redirect regulations through GraphQL and implement the redirect logic (server-side or client-side), ensuring smooth routing without broken links.

-6. As a result, users land on the desired page, search engines like Google and Yahoo update their indexes, and SEO value (inbound links, authority, records) is retained.
+- As a result, users land on the desired page, search engines like Google and Bing update their indexes, and SEO value (backlinks, authority, history) is retained.

-SEO & User Experience Gains — Why This Update Matters
+SEO & User Experience: Why This Update Matters

 Retention of Link Equity and SEO Authority